-More than 47,600 people died in 2017 from opioid-related overdose – more than 130 lives each day.
+More than 64,138 people died in 2020 from an opioid-related overdose.
 For the first time, a person is more likely to die of an opioid overdose than a motor vehicle crash.
 NSC experts believe medical professionals can be leaders in attacking this epidemic by embracing new research on opioids and modifying old prescribing habits.

 Opioids are commonly prescribed for chronic pain, but there is conflicting evidence that long-term opioid use is effective at reducing chronic pain.
 For the majority of pain patients, alternative treatment options are more appropriate and carry far fewer risks.
 Research shows a combination of over-the-counter pain relievers (e.g. ibuprofen and acetaminophen) offers the most effective relief.
 Opioids should be used only after non-opioid options with less risk have been tried unsuccessfully.